christric1/thesis/README.md

 * perl module Data::Lock  (to run the compile-thesis-from-scratch.pl script)
 * emacs  (always recommended :)

 # Usage

-## Download & Maintain
-Clone (not fork) this repository to your local computer.
-Place in your own gitlab/github repository with an informative project name like: 'YOUR-NAME-master-thesis'.

-## Copy template
-    % cp thesis-example.tex thesis.tex
-    % cp thesis-example.bib thesis.bib  #or copy in your own .bib file
-    % sed s/-example//g compile-opts-example.tex > compile-opts.tex

-## Edit Options
-Select desired options by uncommenting lines in compile-opts.tex

-## Edit Documents
-Edit thesis.tex as desired to change content.
-In particular change:
-`\addbibresource{thesis-example.bib}` to point to your bib file.
-`\documentclass[PhD]{PHlab-thesis}` --> `\documentclass{PHlab-thesis}` unless you are a PhD student.
-`\documentclass{PHlab-thesis}` --> `\documentclass[BibLaTeXsortingNone]{PHlab-thesis}` if you do not want cited references to be sorted by author name.

 ## Compile Document
     % perl compile-thesis-from-scratch.pl compile-opts.tex